NightDreamGames/Graded/README.md

 ► Rounding -- Choose how your Grades get rounded: Up, Down, To Integer, 10th, 100th, or 1000th.

 ► Multiple Semester / Trimester / Year Support -- Select which term you want to add Grades to and switch them at any time.
-You have complete flexibility and Grade.ly handles it all.
+You have complete flexibility and Graded handles it all.

 ► Clean Interface -- Enjoy a clean interface, available in Light and Dark Mode.